-- javaLibs for generic Foundation Libraries (defaults). - MICROJVM/javaLibs for Foundation Libraries specific to the MicroEJ Core Engine. - S3/javaLibs for Foundation Libraries specific to the Simulator.
+- MICROJVM/javaLibs for Foundation Libraries specific to the MicroEJ Core Engine. - S3/javaLibs for Foundation Libraries specific to the Simulator.

-Fig. 35: Foundation Library Platform Folders
+Fig. 37: Foundation Library Platform Folders

 In the SDK, sources can be connected while debugging an Application on Simulator.
 This ensures to get the exact source code which is executed on your Platform.